 Commercial vans for business: Should you buy or rent?

-Not sure whether to lease or buy your van?
-Our guide to deciding the right option for you
+Not sure whether to lease or buy a van for your business?
+Read our guide to deciding the right commercial van option for you

 To purchase a brand new vehicle, the obvious places to go to are the individual car manufacturers.
 There are many renowned names to choose from, as most of the car producers also make vans and other commercial vehicles.
 However, you may find that smaller independent dealers offer better prices for the same vehicle, so shop around for the best deal to suit your business.

 Make sure you decide on your budget before you start looking, and then stick to it; don't let yourself be tempted into paying more by a persuasive salesperson.
 It might be worth taking someone who is more knowledgeable on vans than yourself, if you're unsure of what to look for and what to avoid.